 This photograph was taken in 2008 and shows the hands of Dr Magnus Lundgren holding plates showing for the first time that CRISPR immunity required specific guiding RNAs, Cascade and Cas3 to prevent viral infection.
 With randomly chosen guide RNAs (top right plate) the lambda virus can still infect and create plaques or clearing zones or plaques.
 This was a key experiment is determining the requirements of a CRISPR-Cas immune response.

 The Cascade complex is the key player in CRISPR immunity in Type I CRISPR-Cas immune systems.
-Discovered by my colleague Matthijs Jore in 2006 in Wageningen (Netherlands), the protein complex consists of 5 different Cas proteins and one crRNA (in pink).
+Discovered by my colleague Matthijs Jore in 2006 in Wageningen (Netherlands), the protein complex consists of 5 different Cas proteins and one crRNA (in green).
 The protein complex uses the crRNA as a guide to find and bind complementary DNA of the virus.
 The binding of Cascade to DNA flags it for for destruction by Cas3.

 Once Cascade finds the target DNA, it recruits the nuclease Cas3, which will unwind and cleave the target DNA (in orange) before a virus can take control of the cell and replicate itself to many new copies.

 The Cas1-Cas2 complex is involved in the formation of new CRISPR memories, by taking small fragments of viral DNA and integrating them between repeats in the host genome.

 Viruses that infect Bacteria are called bacteriophages and they are arguably the most abundant and diverse biological entities on earth.
 We are interested in bacteriophage genome organisation, host range, and adaptations to host defence systems.
 We improve phages for phage therapy applications.
 Feel free to inquire about joining any of our bacteriophage related projects.